Europe aims to empower businesses and people in a human-centred, sustainable and more prosperous digital future.

 e-Health: 100% of citizens have access to medical records online

-Digital Identity: 80% of citizens have access to digital ID
+Digital Identity: 100% of citizens have access to digital ID

 The Digital Decade policy programme 2030 sets up an annual cooperation cycle to achieve the common objectives and targets.
 This governance framework is based on an annual cooperation mechanism involving the Commission and Member States.
-The Commission will first develop projected EU trajectories for each target together with the Member States, which would in turn propose national strategic roadmaps to attain them.

-The cooperation mechanism would consist of
+The cooperation mechanism consists of

 • a structured, transparent and shared monitoring system based on the Digital Economy and Society Index (DESI) to measure progress towards each of the 2030 targets